- Beta blockers are a type of medicine that makes the heart beat more slowly.

 What are the potential risks of beta blockers?

 Beta blockers should be avoided or used with caution for people with asthma because they can trigger asthma attacks and increase resistance to asthma drugs.
 Some types of beta-blockers may be safer than others for people with asthma.

 Most people with chronic pulmonary obstructive disorder (COPD), particularly beta-1 selective beta blockers.

-If you have diabetes and take beta blockers, it’s a good idea to check your blood sugar more regularly as beta blockers can sometimes mask the signs of low glucose, such as rapid heat beat.
+If you have diabetes and take beta blockers, it’s a good idea to check your blood sugar more regularly since beta blockers can sometimes mask the signs of low glucose, such as rapid heartbeat.

 Do not stop taking beta blockers too abruptly because that may increase your risk of a heart attack or another heart problem.
 Always talk to your doctor before stopping treatment with a beta blocker.